utdata/csvkit-nicar/README.md

 ```

 What can we learn from this?
-- The sum of all alcohol sales in the Austin MSA in December 2017 was "$70,354,620"
+- The sum of all alcohol sales in the Austin MSA in December 2017 was $70,354,620.
 - The average was $57,385 and the median was $35,139.
 Though I'm not sure we would report those.
 - This highest Total_Reciepts value is "$869,818".
 We'll want to figure out who that is next.

 ### csvsort

-Let's find out that top seller. "csvsort" will sort your output to screen or redirection into another file, but it does not change the sort order of the original file.
+Let's find out that top seller. [csvsort](http://csvkit.readthedocs.io/en/1.0.2/tutorial/2_examining_the_data.html#csvsort-order-matters) will sort your output to screen or redirection into another file, but it does not change the sort order of the original file.

-Let's type in all in, then break it down:
+Let's type in all in and run it, then break it down:

 `$ csvsort -c Total_Receipts -r mixbev.csv | csvcut -c Location_Name,Location_Address,county,Total_Receipts | head | csvlook --max-column-width 20`

-- `csvsort -c Total_Receipts -r` is our new command. `csvsort` is the command, and we are passing the `-c` flag and the name of a column to sort.
-The `-r` that follows says to reverse sort, so we have the largest number at the top.
+- `csvsort -c Total_Receipts -r` is our new command. "csvsort" is the command, and we are passing the "-c" flag and the name of a column to sort.
+The "-r" that follows says to reverse sort, so we have the largest number at the top.
 Journalists almost always want the largest number first.
-We have to do this first (or at least before our `head` command) so it considers the whole file.
+We have to do this first (or at least before our "head" command) so it considers the whole file.
-- We pipe this into `csvcut` passing in our name, address, county and receipts fields.
+- We pipe this into "csvcut" passing in our name, address, county and receipts fields.
 This is just for nice output of fields we need.
-- We pass through to `head` to look at just the top 10 rows intead of all of them.
+- We pass through to "head" to look at just the top 10 rows intead of all of them.
-- We pass through to `csvlook` to make it pretty.
-I added the `--max-column-width 20` because some of the restaurant names are really long, and would break each row into multiple lines.
+- We pass through to "csvlook" to make it pretty.
+I added the "--max-column-width 20" because some of the restaurant names are really long, and would break each row into multiple lines.

 So, our result is this:
 ```